WHAT IS VOYAGEUR OUTWARD BOUND SCHOOL'S STANCE ON COVID-19?

 Students will also be screened upon arrival to the course.
 If students have any symptoms or fail to submit a negative COVID test, they will not be allowed to participate.

 WILL THERE BE NEW PAPERWORK TO FILL OUT?

 All students and parents will need to sign an additional COVID-19 Statement of Understanding that outlines your responsibilities and commitment to making sure that you are able to arrive at Outward Bound healthy.

 WHAT DOES STRICT SOCIAL DISTANCING MEAN PRIOR TO THE COURSE?

 Strict social distancing means limiting exposure to non-family members, wearing a face mask around non-family members, avoiding large crowds/gatherings, and limiting unnecessary travel for 14 days prior to the start of your course.
 This is required in order to minimize your exposure to communicable disease.

 WHY DO I NEED TO GET TESTED AND WHAT ARE THE CONDITIONS?

 Testing is one layer of the safety system to ensure that students who are coming from all over the country are coming into the course healthy.
-Every student needs to obtain an FDA-authorized PCR test prior to coming on the course.
+Every student needs to obtain an FDA-authorized NAAT (RT-PCR or Lamp) test prior to coming on the course.
+Antigen tests will not be accepted.
 Our staff will also test each student when they arrive to verify that everyone was negative before they left home, and negative when they arrived for their course.